-At the start, a Race Committee member shall sight along a line between the front of the mast and the starting mark to determine if boats are over the starting line early and identify them.
+At the start, a Race Committee member shall sight along a line between the orange flag (or front of the mast if not flying one) and the starting mark to determine if boats are over the starting line early and identify them.
+A boat is OCS ("over early") when any part of her hull is on the course side of the starting line at the start.
+See 7.C.1 for a definition of "hull."